jacksonh1/pairk/docs/getting_started.rst

 .. code-block:: none

     for each k-mer at each position in the query IDR: for each homologous IDR:
-           for each k-mer at each position in the homologous IDR: score the alignment of the homolog k-mer - query k-mer match (with no gaps) store the score, position, and sequence of the best scoring homologous k-mer
+            for each k-mer at each position in the homologous IDR: score the alignment of the homolog k-mer - query k-mer match (with no gaps) store the score, position, and sequence of the best scoring homologous k-mer construct a "pseudo-MSA" composed of the query k-mer and the best scoring k-mers from each homologous IDR

 2: k-mer conservation
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-For each k-mer in the query IDR, step 2 constructs a pseudo-MSA composed of the query k-mer and the best scoring k-mers from each homologous IDR.
-The conservation of each position in the pseudo-MSA is scored using a column-wise scoring function.
+For each k-mer "pseudo-MSA" from step 1, step 2 calculates the conservation of each position in the pseudo-MSA using a column-wise scoring function.
 The scores are then converted to z-scores to give the conservation relative to other residues in the query IDR.
+The z-score background distribution is all of the column-wise scores from all of the pseudo-MSAs.

 .. code-block:: none

-    for each k-mer in the query IDR: from the step 1 results, construct a psuedo-MSA composed of the query k-mer and the best scoring k-mers from each homologous IDR for each position in the pseudo-MSA:
+    for each k-mer in the query IDR: for each position in the pseudo-MSA:
             score the conservation of the position using a column-wise scoring function Convert all scores for all k-mer pseudo-MSAs to z-scores